bjhend/gitlatexdiff/README.md

 * `-n`, `--new-rev`: Newer revision to compare with.
 If not given current HEAD of the Git repository will be used.
 * `-d`, `--diff-name`: Name of the final diff file. '`PDF`' will be appended if necessary.
 Call `make-diff.py` with option `--help` to see its default.
 * `-v`, `--overwrite`: If not given `make-diff.py` refuses to overwite an existing diff file.

-Call `make-diff.py` with option `--help` to get the current list of command line options and their defaults if applicable.

 ### `flatten_latex.py`